 - Divide the mixture evenly between the prepared tins and spread with the back of a metal spoon to smooth the surface making a shallow well in the center of each cake.
 Bake in preheated oven for 25 minutes or until cooked when tested with a skewer.

 - Stand the cakes in the tins for 5 minutes before turning onto wire racks to cool (this will take about 1 hour).
 Repeat with the remaining cake ingredients to make 2 more cake layers.

-- To make the Cream cheese frosting, use an electric mixer to beat the cream cheese, butter and vanilla until very smooth.
-Gradually add the icing sugar, beating well after each addition and beat until well combined and really creamy.
+- To make the Cream Cheese Frosting, use an electric mixer to beat the cream cheese, butter and vanilla until very smooth.
+Gradually add the icing sugar, beating well after each addition and beat until well combined and very creamy.

 - To assemble the cake, first trim the tops of the cake layers if necessary (if the well you made in the mixture before baking was deep enough you won’t have to do this).
 Place one cooled cake layer, top side up on a cake stand or serving plate.
-Spread with ½ cup of the Cream cheese frosting and then sprinkle with about 11/2 tablespoons of the Orange and pistachio praline.
-Continue to layer with the remaining cake layers, spreading each with ½ cup of frosting and sprinkling with about 11/2 tablespoons of praline, and finishing with a cake layer, top side down.
+Spread with ½ cup of the Cream Cheese Frosting and then sprinkle with about 1½ tablespoons of the Orange & Pistachio Praline.
+Continue to layer with the remaining cake layers, spreading each with ½ cup of frosting and sprinkling with about 1½ tablespoons of praline, and finishing with a cake layer, top side down.
 Spread a thick layer of frosting over the top of the cake, evening the surface with a large palette knife.
 Spread any remaining icing around the side of the cake to create a ‘naked’ look.
-Decorate with the Dried pineapple flowers and sprinkle with a little of the remaining praline.
+Decorate with the Dried Pineapple Flowers and sprinkle with a little of the remaining praline.

 - You can dry the orange rind for the praline (in step 1) and the pineapple for the flowers (in step 2) at the same time if you like.